 Unrealized loss on investment securities for fiscal year 2021 are \$45.1 million compared to \$104.5 million of unrealized gains for fiscal year 2020.
 The unrealized gains or losses arise due to the changes in fair value and mark-to-market in accordance with GASB.
-The fair value adjustments are booked quarterly and fluctuate

-General Reserve and Bond Funds-Revenues over Expenses (continued) based on market conditions.
+The fair value adjustments are booked quarterly and fluctuate based on market conditions.
 Eighty-nine percent of these unrealized gains or losses are related to the program MBS portfolio pledged to bond holders for payments of debt service.
 The Agency will hold these MBS until all requirements of the Residential Housing Finance and Homeownership Finance Bond resolution are satisfied.
 The Agency is not permitted by the bond resolution to sell the MBS at this time.
 This value fluctuation is booked as required by GASB however analysis performed on income normally excludes the unrealized gains or losses.